 Does Link Building Still Exist as an SEO Practice?

-It might sound strange but I still use the term link building after all those years and despite new terms like “earning links” etc.
+It might sound strange that I still use the term link building!
+After all those years and despite new terms like “earning links” etc.

 It sounds funny in a way because I am the guy who has explained years ago that you don’t need link building anymore.
 In fact